privoit/quickstart-hail/readme.md

 ## EMR Overview

-The Service Catalog product for the Hail EMR cluster will deploy a single master node, a minimum of 1 core node, and optional autoscaling task nodes.
+The Service Catalog product for the Hail EMR cluster will deploy a single master node, a minimum of 1 core node, and optional auto scaling task nodes.

 The [AWS Systems Manager Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) (SSM) can be used to gain ingress to the EMR nodes.
 This agent is pre-installed on the AMI.
 To allow SageMaker notebook instance to connect to the Hail cluster nodes, set the following parameter to `true`.